-Sources for GDP
+Sources of GDP Data

 There are many reliable sources through which the data for calculating the GDP of an economy is collected.
 The most reliable sources for GDP are; The World Bank, the International Monetary Fund (IMF), Statistical Agencies owned by countries, Organization for Economic Cooperation and Development (OECD), and few others.
 The World Bank is a reliable source that provides a detailed list of countries through which analysts can track their GDP data.
 IMF also provides data such as the World Economic Outlook and International Financial Statistics.
 OECD however provides historical GDP data as well as future forecasts of GDP of its members countries and just a few non-members.
 GDP is an essential metric in the evaluation of a country's economic growth over a period of time.
 According to Paul Samuelson and William Nordhaus, GDP of crucial is economic decisions as it helps policymakers to determine whether the economy of a country is deteriorating or expanding.
 GDP also gives investors and economists insights on the economic well-being of diverse nations across the continent.
 The GDP of a nation depicts the overall economic and well-being of the nation.
 Furthermore, through the GDP data, the analysis of economic variables such as inflation, recession, economic shocks, spikes in prices and other variables is made possible.